-The Average Block Loads Module
+☑ The Average Block Loads Module

 If detailed zone-style modeling is unnecessary for an initial calculation, or if information is incomplete for a component-based design, the Average Block loads module is a better option than the Zone Manager.
-The required input is only a single set of loads, which represent the entire installation.
+The required input consists of only a single set of loads, which represents the entire installation.